 Waking up early is hard.
 It’s not easy to make yourself get out of bed when you know that you have more time to rest.
 But you know what?
-You should do it.
+You should do it and you should work to develop a productive morning routine.

 You’ll make more money and have a happier life.
 What’s not to like?